Knowledge BaseCost Structure: understanding what it really costs

 • What proportion of your costs are fixed vs. variable?

-• If you needed to reduce costs by 20%, where would you start, and what would the trade-offs be?
+• If you needed to reduce costs by 20%, where would you start?

 • What costs could you reduce by partnering with someone else or adopting a different technology?